Poqueeto/AutomationTests_DeltaGreen/README.md

-# AutomationTests_DeltaGreen
+# Web Automation Tests

-A suite of automated tests for the Delta Green web application using Playwright.
+This repository contains automation tests for the Delta Green web application using Playwright.

 ## Table of Contents